neuromechanics-uoa/tinymotion_backend/deploy/README.md

 - Account on NeSI RDC
 - Install Ansible
 - Install Terraform
-- Get a duckdns account and create a subdomain to use with each deployment
+- [Optional] Get a duckdns account and create a subdomain to use with each deployment

 ## Configuration